-The Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University's Thomas J. Watson College of Engineering and Applied Science is expanding further and seeks one (1) senior faculty position at the full professor level, three (3) assistant professors and one (1) research scientist:
+The Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University's Thomas J. Watson College of Engineering and Applied Science is expanding further and seeks one (1) senior faculty position at the full professor level, three (3) assistant professors, and one (1) research scientist:

 - Assistant Professor - Healthcare Systems Engineering (2 positions starting in Fall 2022)

 - SSIE Assistant Professor - Energy Systems (1 position)

 - SSIE Assistant Professor - Systems Science/ Complex Systems/ Network Science (1 position)

 - SSIE Assistant Professor - Computational Social Science/Biomedical Complexity/Epidemiology (1 position)